Symmetrical voice: Kelabit

 Kelabit has three voices: Actor Voice, Patient Voice and Instrument Voice.

 Unlike other languages presented here, Kelabit does not use case-marking or word-ordering strategies to indicate the subject of the clause.
 However, certain syntactic processes, such as relativization, target the subject.
 Relativizing non-subjects results in ungrammatical sentences.

 Kimaragang

 Kimaragang has five voices: Actor Voice, Patient Voice, Benefactive Voice, Instrument Voice and Locative Voice.

 Only intransitive verbs can be marked with the locative voice suffix, which looks similar to the patient voice suffix.

 The direct case marker, which marks the subject in Kimaragang, is it for definite nouns and ot for indefinite nouns.

 Timugon Murut

 Timugon Murut has five voices: Actor Voice, Patient Voice, Benefactive Voice, Instrument Voice, and Circumstantial Voice.

 There is no direct case marker to mark subjects in Timugon Murut.
 However, non-subject agents are marked with the ergative case marker, du, while non-subject non-agents are marked with the oblique case marker, da.

+Malayic examples

+The data below come from Malayic languages, a subgroup under Malayo-Polynesian, traditionally spoken on parts of Sumatra, the Malay Peninsula, Borneo, and the islands between.

+Besemah

+Besemah (a dialect of South Barisan Malay spoken in southwestern Sumatra) has two voices: Agentive Voice and Patientive Voice.

+Indonesian

+Indonesian has two voices: Actor Voice and Undergoer Voice.

-Barito
+Barito examples

 The data below represent the Barito languages, and are from a language spoken on Madagascar, off the east coast of Africa.
 Other languages from Barito are spoken in Indonesia and the Philippines.